 Link to review the Draft Guidance for Industry Questions and Answers on The Nutrition and Supplement Facts Labels Related to the Compliance Date, Added Sugars

 The Pollinator Stewardship Council seeks your support to send your comments to FDA today.
 Let them know pure honey does not contain added sugars.
-Please submit your comments by March 6, 2017.
+Please submit your comments by the extended deadline of April 19th, 2017.

 At Regulations.gov, where comments can be submitted to the docket, there is a “5000 character with spaces” limitation in the text box.
 A sample letter below is available for you to copy the text, select the link to Regulations.gov, click on the Comment Now button, and paste the text (which is less than 5000 characters) into the text box.
 Feel free to edit the sample comments and type your own, just remember you are limited to 5000 characters including spaces.

 Copy the text of the comment letter below

 • Select this link to submit your comment (Regulations.gov has been S-L-O-W to load in your browser, please be patient!)

 • Paste the text into the comment box